 The symptoms of depression can last for months or years and can make it difficult or impossible to carry on with daily life.

-It can disrupt careers, relationships, and daily tasks such as self-care and housework.
+It can disrupt careers, relationships, and daily tasks, such as self-care and housework.

 Depression may feel like:

-- Aches and pains may be present.
-Some people experience headaches, nausea, body aches, and other pains with depression.
+- Aches and pains may be present: Some people experience headaches, nausea, body aches, and other pains with depression.

-Friends and loved ones often get frustrated or don’t understand why a person can’t “snap out of it.”
+Friends and loved ones often get frustrated or do not understand why a person cannot “snap out of it.”
 They may even say that the person has nothing to be depressed about.

 - Genetics: Depression and other mood disorders can run in families, though family history alone does not mean a person will get depression.